ismailmubarik/AWS-SAA-C02-Course/07-VPC-Basics/notes.md

 These are defined at the subnet level and flow down.

 ### VPC Routing and Internet Gateway

-VPC Router
+The Internet Gateway within the VPC enables communication from and to the VPC from the AWS Public Zone and the Public internet.

+A VPC Router is a highly available device which is present in every VPC both default and custom.
+It moves traffic from and to VPC.

 Highly available device available in every VPC which moves traffic from somewhere to somewhere else.

-Router has a network interface in every subnet in the VPC. **network + 1** Routes traffic between subnets.
+Router has a network interface in every subnet in the VPC. **network + 1** address of the subnet.
+By default Routers withou any custom configurations only routes traffic between subnets.
+For example, if an EC2 instance in one subnet wants to communicate to another node in another subnet, the VPC router will route the traffic.

 Controlled by 'route tables' defines what the VPC router will do with traffic when data leaves that subnet.